 We’re Chris Healy and Lindsay Barto, founders of The Longhairs.
 Our flagship product is Hair Ties For Guys™, the finest hair ties in the world, offering these and other superior products for men with long hair on our website, thelonghairs.us.

 We started our business in 2014 without a following, and over four years we’ve grown our audience to 60K monthly website visitors, 20K email subscribers, and 28K YouTube subscribers, with monthly revenue of $30K.

 Ishan Dutta from Los Angeles, California, USA started Ugly Duckling over 5 years ago, a hair dye business.

 - Location: Los Angeles, California, USA

 Hello, my name is Ishan Dutta and I am the founder of Ugly Duckling Los Angeles, a hair products company catering to stylists and colorists.

 I started the company almost five years ago because I wanted to provide people with better quality hair color and hair care.
 I decided to go into hair color in particular because I could see that the color market was really taking off, with more and more women going for very fashionable looks.

 It wasn’t the grey hair coverage and the safe balayage that salons were used to.
 People were going for stronger looks.
 Roots to end platinum blonde.

-Nathan Failla from Pittsburgh, Pennsylvania, USA started PocketGel over 4 years ago, a hair product line.
+Nathan Failla from Pittsburgh, Pennsylvania, USA started PocketGel almost 5 years ago, a hair product line.

 - Revenue: $2,500/ month